JEpp86/keras-yolo2/README.md

 `python predict.py -c config.json -w /path/to/best_weights.h5 -i /path/to/image/or/video`

 It carries out detection on the image and write the image with detected bounding boxes to the same folder.

-## Usage for jupyter notebook

-Refer to the notebook (https://github.com/experiencor/basic-yolo-keras/blob/master/Yolo%20Step-by-Step.ipynb) for a complete walk-through implementation of YOLOv2 from scratch (training, testing, and scoring).

 ## Evaluation of the current implementation: